 Students work with an academic counselor upon admission through the Boyer Center for Student Services.
-Once a student has satisfied all University core requirements and program prerequisites, they will transition to a nursing, In-Program advisor to plan academic progression and success.
-This assignment can be found in UAConnect and Blackboard.
+Once a student has satisfied all University core requirements and program prerequisites (must be completed prior to beginning nursing courses or in the first term of admission), they will transition to a nursing In-Program advisor, for advising on academic progression.
+This assignment can be found in UA Connect and Blackboard.
 Students will communicate with this In-Program advisor on an ongoing basis throughout their program of study to promote successful program completion.